bcthomas/pullseq/readme.txt

     -h, --help,      Display this help and exit
     -v, --verbose,   Print extra details during the run --version,       Output version information and exit

+REQUIREMENTS:
+  Pullseq requires a C compiler and has been tested to work with either GCC or clang.
+Pullseq also requires and includes kseq.h (Heng Li).

+  Pullseq (actually kseq.h) also requires Zlib (so your linker should be able to handle the '-lz' option).
+You can obtain zlib from http://www.zlib.net/ or commonly from your OS package manager (e.g. apt-get zlib or emerge zlib).